knjeru/gSchool_Exercises/_01_tools/README.md

   - `rm -rf [directory]`

 ### 4 of 6: Sublime Text
-Every web devleoper needs a text editor.
+Every web developer needs a text editor.
 The text editor of choice, especially for new developers, is Sublime Text.
 We can understand the rationale: it's easy to use, it provides core functionality, such as syntax highlighting, and it can be further customized.
 For this reasons, we want you to [install it][41].

 ### 5 of 6: Git Commands
 In the most simplistic of terms, Git manages different versions of files.
 Git does this amazingly well, and it's the reason why [most web-based companies use Git][51] to manage their codebases.